galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

     * Mastery refers to “the attainment of a high degree of competence with a particular area”
     * Could be either beneficial or detrimental.
 * **Principle P5: Goal-directed** practice coupled with **targeted feedback** enhances the quality of students' learning
     * Learning and performance are advanced when students employ a methodology that
         * focuses on a specific performance goal
         * pinpoints a suitable level of challenge relative to students’ current performance,
         * is in an amount and frequency sufficient to meet the performance criteria.
 * **Principle P6: **Students' current level of development interacts with the **social, emotional, and intellectual climate** of the course to impact learning
     * Ambrose et. al maintain that “student-centered teaching requires us to teach students, not content”.
 * **Principle P7: **To become self-directed learners, students must learn to **monitor and adjust **their approaches to learning.
     * This principle relates to metacognition, or “the process of reflecting on and directing one’s own thinking”.
     * Students develop metacognitive skills by learning to
         * assess the task at hand,
         * evaluate their own strengths and weaknesses,
         * plan appropriate approaches to complete the task,
         * apply strategies to monitor their performance, while making adjustments to the selected approach.

 > ### {% icon hands_on %} How do you understand the 7 principles of learning?
-(15 min)
+(15 min - Groups of 2/3 persons)
 >
-> _Break-out_ room (3 ppl per room)
->
 > * Read and reflect together the principles
 > * Pick one principle that is not (fully) clear to you
 > * Ask one question about this principle
 > * Write here any insights/thoughts/comments to share from your breakout room {: .hands_on}

 # Teaching or training?

-> ### {% icon hands_on %} Based on your experience, what are the differences between teaching and training?
-(5 min)
+> ### {% icon hands_on %} Based on your experience, what are the differences between teaching and training?  - *{% icon time %} 5 min*
 >
 > Identify and write 2 main differences between Teaching and training {: .hands_on}